Newtype Index Pattern

 Actually enforcing this restriction is tricky!
 The simplest rule of “error if a set of crates currently compiled contains duplicate impls” has severe drawbacks.
 First of all, this is a global check, which requires the knowledge of all compiled crates.
 This postpones the check until the later stages of compilation.
 It also plays awfully with dependencies, because two completely unrelated crates might fail the compilation if present simultaneously.
 What’s more, it doesn’t actually solve the problem, because the compiler does not necessary know the set of all crates beforehand.
 For example, you may load additional code at runtime via dynamic libraries, and silent bad things might happen if you program and dynamic library have duplicate impls.

-not only the set of crates currently compiled, but all existing and
+property: not only the set of crates currently compiled, but all

-even future crates must not violate the one impl restriction.
-How on
+existing and even future crates must not violate the one impl

 Luckily, and this is stunningly beautiful, it is possible to loosen